raymondyou97/PersonalWebsite/content/posts/2021-01-09-My-wfh-workstation.md

 - Webcam: Amcrest 1080P Webcam ($39.99)

 This webcam is alright as it feels more like a low-end webcam.
 I had no choice as all the other webcams were sold out due to high demand because of Covid and this was the only one available.
-If I could, I would get the Logitech C920x webcam as I've had that in the past and the video was super rich and high-quality.
+If I could, I would get the Logitech C920x webcam as I've had that in the past and the video was always super rich and high-quality.

 Link: https://www.amazon.com/Amcrest-Microphone-Computer-Streaming-Superior/dp/B085STB7FR/